Ted's Hiking World Machado Postpile

 Wonderful textures

 Jess Machado, a career employee at Camp Silver Lake and lifelong explorer of the area, discovered this place in 1934.
 Being loath to publicize his finding lest it become overly popularized, his claim was disbelieved and ridiculed in any case.
-It wasn't until 1990 that a hiker couple brought this area to national attention.
+It wasn't until 1990 that a hiker couple, Roger and Kahterine Blaine, brought this area to national attention.
 Their considerable subsequent efforts to have this special place named in honor of its discoverer were successful; newer federal topographic maps are slated to feature the designation "Machado Postpile".
 Unfortunately, Mr. Machado died in 1992, before any revised maps were printed.

 *